mariegrace31/mariegrace31/README.md

 <img src="https://komarev.com/ghpvc/?username=mariegrace31&style=flat-square&color=blueviolet" alt="profile"/>
 </h1>
 <div>
 <p>I'm Marie-Grâce, a remote software developer.
 I'm passionate about coding, problem-solving, and collaborating with global peers to build innovative solutions.
 Always eager to learn and grow, I focus on mastering new technologies.
-Open to new opportunities☺.
 If you have a project in mind, a question, or a suggestion, don't hesitate to reach out to me .</p>
 </div>

 <div id="header" >